cgosec/Blauhaunt/README.md

 see: [Velo Docs](https://docs.velociraptor.app/docs/deployment/references/#GUI.reverse_proxy)

-*hint* the url is absolute.
-I did not test yet, if you can just reference the hosted instance elsewhere...
+*hint* I did not get this running having the GUI hosted on windows.
+But you can use the URI to a hosted instance on a https server there too

+**UPDATE** Since you can set Tags for Hunts now you need to add the Tag "Blauhaunt" to your Hunt to be processed.
+Otherwise Blauhaunt will not find it!

 Thats basically all you have to do.... :)